Raku/roast/CONTRIBUTING.md

 In general, tests for the specific wording of error messages should go into the implementation's test suite and not become part of the specification.

-- Rakudo implementation has specific directory in its suite for messages tests: https://github.com/rakudo/rakudo/tree/master/t/05-messages
+- the Rakudo implementation has a specific directory in its suite for messages tests: https://github.com/rakudo/rakudo/tree/master/t/05-messages

 #### Exception types